Kingxukai/linux/Documentation/driver-api/firmware/built-in-fw.rst

 Built-in firmware
 =================

-Firmware can be built-in to the kernel, this means building the firmware into vmlinux directly, to enable avoiding having to look for firmware from the filesystem.
-Instead, firmware can be looked for inside the kernel directly.
-You can enable built-in firmware using the kernel configuration
+Firmware can be built-in to the woke kernel, this means building the woke firmware into vmlinux directly, to enable avoiding having to look for firmware from the filesystem.
+Instead, firmware can be looked for inside the woke kernel directly.
+You can enable built-in firmware using the woke kernel configuration
 options:

   * CONFIG_EXTRA_FIRMWARE
   * CONFIG_EXTRA_FIRMWARE_DIR

-There are a few reasons why you might want to consider building your firmware into the kernel with CONFIG_EXTRA_FIRMWARE:
+There are a few reasons why you might want to consider building your firmware into the woke kernel with CONFIG_EXTRA_FIRMWARE:

 * Speed
-* Firmware is needed for accessing the boot device, and the user doesn't want to stuff the firmware into the boot initramfs.
+* Firmware is needed for accessing the woke boot device, and the woke user doesn't want to stuff the woke firmware into the woke boot initramfs.

 Even if you have these needs there are a few reasons why you may not be able to make use of built-in firmware: